6 Ways to Get Equity out of Your Home Without Refinancing

 What Are the Downsides to Refinancing?

-Of course, refinancing is not for every homeowner — and this strategy is not without its disadvantages.
+Of course, refinancing is not for every homeowner—and this strategy is not without its disadvantages.
+Before you commit, consider:

 Yes, you can get equity out of your home without refinancing.
-The three ways to do it are:
+Below we explore these six methods:

 • Home equity loan